-Is there a flaw in the FCC Robocall Mitigation Database rule?
+Is there a flaw in the Robocall Mitigation Database rule?

 USTelecom and several carrier representatives met with FCC officials to alert them to a potential loophole in the Commission’s Robocall Mitigation Database scheme.
 The loophole could enable foreign-originated illegal traffic to reach U.S. consumers without any meaningful constraints.